OpenTTD/OpenTTD/readme.txt

 ---- -------------------
 Here are some translation guidelines which you should follow closely.

-    * Please contact the development team before begining the translation process!
+    * Please contact the development team before beginning the translation process!
 This avoids double work, as someone else may have already started translating to the same language.
-    * Translators must use the charater set ISO 8859-15.
+    * Translators must use the character set ISO 8859-15.
       Otherwise, some characters will not display correctly in the game.
     * Currently it is not possible to translate into character sets other than Latin.